The author’s 2012 Nissan Leaf EV “plugged in” at a local solar farm.

 While anyone with a purely electric vehicle will tell you that good trip planning is essential for anyone owning a fully electric vehicle, you just never know what may happen out there on the road.
 Back in the days before electric vehicles I would always carry a small plastic “jerrycan” just in case I ran out of gas.
 Today, I always carry a 100′ heavy duty extention cord in my EV for the very same purpose.
 Good thing for those of us that drive 100% electric vehicles, there are thousands of dedicated charging stations in most cities across the USA and the world however, in between those EV chargers there are also millions of standard 110v electric outlets everywhere you will find people and their buildings.

-Charging at Earthshine Discovery Center in Lake Toxaway, NC
+Charging at Earthshine Discovery Center in rather remote (for EV’s) Lake Toxaway, NC

 These outlets and their electricity can be accessed in emergencies…with permission of course.
-That said, I have only had to plug into a handfull of outlets due to a low battery charge since owning the Leaf–one of the first being on day one of Leaf ownership…I was such a greenhorn :-)…and most recently on a road trip I wrote this blog posting about.
+That said, I have only had to plug into a handfull of outlets due to a low battery charge since owning the Leaf–one of the first being on day one of Leaf ownership…I was such a greenhorn :-)…and most recently on a road trip I covered in this blog posting.